brendt/stitcher.io/src/content/blog/2021-06-05-opinion-driven-design.md

 we made the right choice.
 We took a strong, opinionated stance for static type systems, and reimagined the package from the ground up, and thus made it future-proof.

+---

-I've got another example from Laravel, the popular back-end framework.
+I've got another example, from Laravel this time, the popular back-end framework.
 I work with it every day and absolutely love it.
-And still there is room for improvement.
+Though I must also admit there is room for improvement.
 Take a look at request validation for example:

 ```php